sbma44/begin_anew/README.txt

 2. Place the PDF in the directory with README.txt.
 Make sure it's named ANEW.pdf (capitalization matters).

-3. From the same directory, run the file make_all.sh.
+3. From the same directory, run the file begin_anew.sh.
 For example:

-    prompt> sh make_all.sh
+    prompt> sh begin_anew.sh

 4. That's it!
 New CSV files named female.csv, male.csv and all.csv should now be present in the working directory.